Bharat9848/notes/kafka.md

 1. `K8 run --rm --image apache/kafka:latest`

 ## traditional messaging system
-- No transaction across multiple queues.
+- No transaction across multiple queues except IBM websphere MQ.
 - not data partition across different machines.
-- less offline capability.
+- Message are assumed to be consumed online - as near time as possible.
+Less offline capabilities like batch apis or replaying etc.
 - No batch APIs.
-- Message acknowledgement one by one.
+- Message acknowledgement one by one like in JMS.

 ## Design
 1. Partition: it serves two purpose
    - Ordering is maintain in a single partition